Jan. 6 committee to vote on at least three criminal referrals targeting Trump: reports

 Rep. Bennie Thompson (D-Miss.), the chairman of the committee, previously said the panel would vote on referrals during its business meeting on Monday, its final public presentation.
 He told reporters that the committee was considering “five or six categories” for the recommendations.

-Those could include the Department of Justice, as well as the House Ethics Committee and professional organizations, including bar associations.
+Those could include the Justice Department, as well as the House Ethics Committee and professional organizations, including bar associations.
 The committee has pointed out behavior that would come within the scope of those groups.

-“We’re focused on key players and we’re focused on key players where there is sufficient evidence or abundant evidence that they committed crimes, and we’re focused on crimes that go right to the heart of the Constitutional order such that the Congress can’t remain silent,” Rep. Jamie Raskin (D-Md.), a Constitutional law expert, said on Monday.
+“We’re focused on key players and we’re focused on key players where there is sufficient evidence or abundant evidence that they committed crimes, and we’re focused on crimes that go right to the heart of the Constitutional order such that the Congress can’t remain silent,” Rep. Jamie Raskin (D-Md.), a constitutional law expert who also serves on the select committee, said on Monday.

 The five Republican lawmakers who ignored subpoenas from the committee could be included in that “key players” description.
-House Minority Leader Kevin McCarthy (R-Calif.) and Reps.
-Scott Perry (R-Pa.), Jim Jordan (R-Ohio), Andy Biggs (R-Ariz.) and Mo Brooks (R-Ala.) all rebuffed requests they received from the committee.
+House Minority Leader Kevin McCarthy (Calif.) and Reps.
+Scott Perry (Pa.), Jim Jordan (Ohio), Andy Biggs (Ariz.) and Mo Brooks (Ala.) all rebuffed requests they received from the committee.

-Raskin also previously indicated five lawmakers who ignored subpoenas from the committee — House Minority Leader Kevin McCarthy (R-Calif.) and Reps.
-Scott Perry (R-Pa.), Jim Jordan (R-Ohio), Andy Biggs (R-Ariz.) and Mo Brooks (R-Ala.) — could be referred to the House Ethics Committee, based on a Constitutional statute.
+Raskin also previously indicated five lawmakers who ignored subpoenas from the committee could be referred to the House Ethics Committee, based on a constitutional statute.

 “The Speech or Debate Clause makes it clear that Congress doesn’t hold members of Congress accountable in the judiciary or other places in the government,” Raskin said.